hardhats/vista-install-docs/New/SetUpHL7.rst

 * Piece 11 is the Processing ID, which is either P[roduction] or D[ebug].
 Much match if present to EVENT DRIVER.
 * Piece 12 is the HL7 version: 2.4.
 Must match EVENT DRIVER.
 * Pieces 15 and 16 are Accept Acknowledgement Type and Application Acknowledgement Type.
-If these are not set correctly to match what you put in the server, you won't get back acknowledgements and both sides may complain that they did not finish processing the message.

 There is a `good website<https://www.hl7inspector.com/>`_ where you can paste your HL7 message and get a breakdown of the pieces in it.

+Due to the fact the message retention in VistA is based on date, you should change the message date/time to be for today's date, so that your message won't be purged if it is too old.
+For example, today (as I am writing this) is 4 Jan 2019; so the date would be 20190104103022-0400 etc.

 Sending a Message from Mirth
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To send a message to VistA, we need to do the following steps in Mirth:

-1. Create a new channel VistA HL7 Sender, which will talk to the VistA TCP Multi-listener port
+1. Create a new channel VistA HL7 Sender, which will talk to the VistA TCP listener port
 2. Send HL7 message
 3. Wait for reply and view reply